-Especially in the time when most of the internet users like to scan the webpages in order to read the information (because most of us have less patience and time to read), it becomes very important to ensure that the content of your website is easy-to-read, effortlessly.
+Especially at the time when most internet users like to scan the webpages in order to read the information (because most of us have less patience and time to read), it becomes very important to ensure that the content of your website is easy-to-read, effortlessly.

 Good typography enables your website users to read the content effortlessly.

 In this blog post, we’ve shared 7 tips to use typography in your website design that can help you to get a better readership & lower bounce rates.